-- 1. The Private Placement Warrants and Legacy Holder Warrants have been duly authorized by the Company and constitute legally valid and binding obligations of the Company enforceable against the Company in accordance with the terms thereof. - 2.
-The Warrant Shares, when issued and paid for upon exercise of the Private Placement Warrants, the Legacy Holder Warrants or the Public Warrants, as applicable, in accordance with their respective terms, will be validly issued, fully paid and nonassessable. - 3.
+- 1. The Private Placement Warrants have been duly authorized by the Company and constitute legally valid and binding obligations of the Company enforceable against the Company in accordance with the terms thereof. - 2.
+The Warrant Shares, when issued and paid for upon exercise of the Private Placement Warrants or the Public Warrants, as applicable, in accordance with the terms of the Private Placement Warrants or the Public Warrants, as applicable, will be validly issued, fully paid and nonassessable. - 3.
 The Selling Holders Shares have been duly authorized by the Company and are validly issued, fully paid and nonassessable.